The Best Dog Food Meal Delivery Service

 It should be convenient for you, too.

 The best should work around your life, not the other way around.
 We sought out companies that made ordering, pausing, and canceling meals as simple as possible.
-Our favorites let us skip weeks, stock up before a vacation, or cancel hassle-free with ease on their websites.
-Less flexible companies like Lucky Dog Cuisine required us to receive deliveries every week without fail, or only once a month.
+Our favorites let us skip weeks, stock up before a vacation, or easily cancel on their websites.
+Less flexible companies, like Lucky Dog Cuisine, required us to receive deliveries every week without fail, or only once a month.
 If you’re trying to stock up for a trip away from home, or try different food for a week or so, you’re out of luck.

-After tallying up the results, we moved forward with the seven finalists that scored-above average: Balanced Blends, NomNomNow, Ollie, Pet Plate, Pure Dog Food, Raw Wild, and The Farmer’s Dog.
-They all made great first impressions online, and we wanted to see how easy they were to store and serve on daily basis.
+After tallying up the results, we moved forward with the seven finalists that scored above average.
+They all made great first impressions online, and we wanted to see how easy they were to store and serve on a daily basis.

 Over the course of one week, we stocked our office fridge and freezer with dozens of pounds of dog food.
 Then, we rolled up our sleeves, unpackaged everything, and served up a substantial amount of gourmet canine cuisine to our tester, Haven.